310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-heheh… shinobu and the others will arrive a little later.
+fufu… shinobu and the others will arrive a little later.

 they said they needed to explain some things to all the members in “n” first.
 {% endbubble %}

 {% bubble Mayoi %}
-"N"… By that, do you mean Ryuseitai-N?
+“N”… By that, do you mean Ryuseitai-N?
 {% endbubble %}

 {% bubble Kanata %}
 that’s right~ it sounds like they have some sort of strategy.

-i don’t know much myself~ i only know what anzu-san told me.
+i do not know much myself~ i only know what anzu-san told me.

-“strategy”… heheh, that sounds so heroic~♪
+“strategy”… fufu, that sounds so heroic~♪
 {% endbubble %}

 {% bubble Hiiro %}